Our best accounting software for small businesses

 What is accounting software?

-Whether you’re just starting out on your self-employed journey, or have an established small business, staying on top of your business finances and tax payments is a must.
-In either case, accounting software could be just the tool you need to keep things under control.
+Whether you're just starting your self-employed journey or managing an established small business, staying on top of your finances and tax obligations is essential.
+In both cases, accounting software can be a valuable tool to help you keep everything under control.

-Accounting software is designed to provide businesses with the tools needed to perform various bookkeeping and accounting duties.
-Core functions include:
+Accounting software is designed to streamline various bookkeeping and accounting tasks for businesses.
+Key functions include:

-Most providers offer a range of products to appeal to different business types, sizes and needs.
-The best bookkeeping software will also be able to:
+Most accounting software providers offer a range of products tailored to different business types, sizes, and needs.
+The best bookkeeping software will also allow you to:

 • Pay bills